 The discussion is convoluted and needs to be simplified.
 It would be easier to follow if you would first discuss the significance of the association between inflammation and neurotransmitter precursors and then the association between these two sets of factors and what you call mental health measured by HADS and PSS, first in the immune -> HDAS symptomatology or kynurenine -> HDAS symptomatology and then in the stress -> immune direction, remembering that in the case of your own cohort, the cross-sectional nature of your study does not allow you to get further than describing associations.

-We thank the reviewer for this specific suggestion on the discussion section which we have gratefully taken up and rewritten large parts of
+We thank the reviewer for this specific suggestion on the discussion section which we have gratefully taken up and rewritten large parts of Discussion according to the following scheme:

+A brief generalizing summary of the results obtained with both cohorts and discussion of discrepant findings

+Effects of inflammation and infection, including SARS-CoV-2, on the kynurenine pathway as well as systemic levels of serotonin

+Effects of inflammation and infection on the catecholamine pathway and systemic availability of dopamine

-as well asWe make sure to provided a balanced and critical discussion of the evidence here.
+Mutual effects of mental health-related factors (e.g. depression, anxiety and mental stress) on activity of the kynurenine and catecholamine pathways, and systemic serotonin and dopamine availability.
+We make sure to provided a balanced and critical discussion of the evidence here.
 Issue 41

 Page 15: the study by Benedetti is at best suggestive but does not demonstrate anything.